Laithe13/Laithe13/README.md

 - 👋 Hi, I’m @Laithe13.
 I am a researcher in computational science and engineering.
-- 👀 I’m interested in about reseach on numerical method for partial differential equation and machine learning approach.
+- 👀 I’m interested in about reseach on heat conduction inverse problem and scientist machine learning.
-- 🌱 My favorite topic is the numerical simulation.
-I like predict all types of phenomena whether it is an industrial process, a physical, biological or economic phenomenon.
+- 🌱 I don't have a favorite topic.
+I am a simple scientist who love learn and dream.
 - 💞️ I’m looking to collaborate with anybody want to resolve a challenge in science.
 - 📫 You can contact me at the following address: laithe.aboudou@gmail.com